Addison Capital Co Sells 832 Shares of Intel Co. (NASDAQ:INTC)

 Wall Street Analyst Weigh In

 INTC has been the topic of several research reports.
-Robert W. Baird lowered shares of Intel from an “outperform” rating to a “neutral” rating and cut their price objective for the company from $60.00 to $40.00 in a report on Friday, July 29th.
-The Goldman Sachs Group set a $30.00 price objective on shares of Intel in a report on Friday, July 29th.
-Susquehanna Bancshares lowered shares of Intel to a “negative” rating and cut their price objective for the company from $40.00 to $33.00 in a report on Friday, July 29th.
-Northland Securities cut their price objective on shares of Intel from $62.00 to $55.00 in a report on Friday, July 29th.
-Finally, Bank of America cut their price target on shares of Intel from $47.00 to $39.00 and set an “underperform” rating on the stock in a report on Wednesday, June 29th.
+Tigress Financial reissued a “buy” rating and set a $72.00 price objective on shares of Intel in a report on Friday, June 3rd.
+DZ Bank lowered shares of Intel from a “hold” rating to a “sell” rating and set a $30.00 price objective on the stock. in a report on Tuesday, August 2nd.
+Citigroup cut their price objective on shares of Intel from $50.00 to $45.00 and set a “neutral” rating on the stock in a report on Monday, June 6th.
+Morgan Stanley cut their price target on shares of Intel from $46.00 to $36.00 and set an “underweight” rating on the stock in a report on Friday, July 29th.
+Finally, Robert W. Baird lowered shares of Intel from an “outperform” rating to a “neutral” rating and cut their price target for the stock from $60.00 to $40.00 in a report on Friday, July 29th.
 Nine research analysts have rated the stock with a sell rating, twelve have issued a hold rating and four have issued a buy rating to the company.
 According to MarketBeat.com, Intel currently has a consensus rating of “Hold” and an average target price of $42.96.

 Insider Activity at Intel

 Intel (NASDAQ:INTC – Get Rating) last posted its earnings results on Thursday, July 28th.
 The chip maker reported $0.29 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.70 by ($0.41).
 The business had revenue of $15.30 billion for the quarter, compared to analyst estimates of $17.93 billion.
 Intel had a net margin of 26.03% and a return on equity of 16.65%.
 The company’s revenue for the quarter was down 17.3% on a year-over-year basis.
 During the same quarter in the prior year, the firm earned $1.28 earnings per share.
-On average, equities research analysts predict that Intel Co. will post 2.25 EPS for the current year.
+Research analysts forecast that Intel Co. will post 2.25 earnings per share for the current year.

 Intel Announces Dividend